Märklin DB Class 218 Diesel Locomotive Model

 Weight & Feel

-Given its scale and typical model train construction, it would likely feel moderately weighty, combining plastic bodywork with a metal chassis for stability and traction.
+Given its H0 scale and typical construction, this model likely feels moderately weighty for its size, a combination of the plastic shell and metal components in the chassis and running gear for stability and traction.

 Condition